yang70/secret-spot-saver/README.md

 ### NGAnnotate Rails
 When serving Angular code from a Rails application using the Rails Asset Pipeline, you run into issues when the code is minified.
 In order to get around this I installed the [NGAnnotate Rails gem](https://github.com/kikonen/ngannotate-rails), which is a gem version of [NG Annotate](https://github.com/olov/ng-annotate).

+### Background Jobs (Sidekiq/Redis/Sendgrid)
+[ActionMailer](http://guides.rubyonrails.org/action_mailer_basics.html) has been configured along with [Sidekiq](https://github.com/mperham/sidekiq) (which uses [Redis](http://redis.io/)) and [Sendgrid](https://sendgrid.com/) on [Heroku](https://dashboard.heroku.com/) to send a welcome email to new users on successful registration.
+It also sends a notification email to myself advising of a new registration.

+This is done in a background job by creating a Sidekiq worker and calling that worker to execute asynchronously after yielding to `super` in the `registrations_controller.rb` that was generated from devise.

+I also followed [these](https://coderwall.com/p/fprnhg/free-background-jobs-on-heroku) instructions to use the Unicorn server on Heroku and generate workers within the same dyno (therefore free) instead of requiring a second dyno.

 ### Styling
 For this project I incorporated [Bootstrap](http://getbootstrap.com/) in order to make it mobile focused with large buttons and layout.